Ravenglass (R&ER) railway station: Present day

 Today, Ravenglass station is a very busy station, with all of the passengers departing and alighting at this station.
 Consequently, there is always a minimum of one booking office clerk at Ravenglass station, when trains are in operation.
 The shop and booking office are adjacent to the car park.
 Memorabilia of the railway can be purchased also at the booking office complex.

 There is a café and toilets on platform 1, adjacent to each other.
-Both platforms are under-cover and are decorated with various hanging plants, which are watered when the time permits of the volunteers.
-If you arrive early before the first train of the day, volunteers can be seen cleaning the rolling stock and checking the Daily Report Form sheets associated with each carriage set.
+Both platforms are under-cover and are decorated with various hanging plants.
+Prior to the first train of the day, volunteers clean the rolling stock and check the Daily Report Form sheets associated with each carriage set.
 Each train set is equipped with a variety of safety-critical appliances and material, including brakes on nearly all carriages and in the guards' compartment a first-aid kit, sanding equipment, fire-beaters and a rander board.
 The driver must have a separate rander board in order to proceed out of the station, on to the main line.
 Rander boards will only be given to the driver by the Controller, once the single-line section from Ravenglass to Miteside loop is considered to be occupied by that particular train, so as to meet the legal requirements of fixed absolute block railway signalling systems.

-The signal box has an antenna protruding out of the signal box, which transmits and receives signals to and from locomotives on the line, via a booster and descrambler at Irton Road station.
+The signal box has an antenna protruding, which transmits and receives signals to and from locomotives on the line, via a booster and descrambler at Irton Road station.